DiogoRoseira/DiogoRoseira/README.md

 - 📈 2022: New projects soon
 - 🎓 Student
-- ⚡ Computer and Eletronics Researcher
+- ⚡ Computer and Eletronics Lover
 - 💻 Programmer

 ---